Current hiring practices are failing autistic job seekers.

 Keeping these principles in mind, I designed the step-by-step survey with one question per page.
 Each answer card consists of a headline, a visual, and a description.
 Through iterative user and expert testing, I refined selection methods and increased progress visibility.
 Although I originally designed the UI from scratch, due to development constraints, all further iterations were created in Paperform.

 "Even if I have the skills for the job, complex, hard-to-navigate systems make it hard to find the right position."

 "Interviewers often do not know how to accommodate autism and judge candidates for their weakness rather than their strengths."

 2 - APPLY

 "Once I find the right position, it’s difficult to apply to similar ones because titles and requirements are labelled differently."

 4 - ON THE JOB

 "Employers are not aware of accommodations for autistic employees, which prevents me from doing my best work."

-Once a candidate completes the onboarding process, they are eligible for any job on Mentra without having to complete extra application materials.
+Once a candidate completes the onboarding process, a Mentra profile is generated, and they are eligible for any job on Mentra without having to complete extra application materials.
 Recruiters reach out to candidates based on system-generated matches for open positions.